Doxuno

 LICENSEE OBLIGATIONS

-The Licensee agrees to: (a) pay the licence fee on the due date; (b) use the Property only for personal residential occupation and not for any business or trade; (c) keep the Property and shared areas clean and tidy; (d) not cause or permit any nuisance, annoyance or damage to the Property or to neighbours; (e) report promptly any disrepair or defect to the Licensor; (f) not make any alteration, decoration or addition to the Property without the Licensor's prior written consent; (g) comply with all applicable laws; and (h) vacate the Property on termination of this Licence removing all personal belongings.
+The Licensee agrees to: (a) pay the licence fee on the due date; (b) use the Property only for personal residential occupation and not for any business or trade; (c) keep the Property and any shared areas clean, tidy and tenantable; (d) not cause or permit any nuisance, annoyance or damage to the Property or to neighbours (including under the Anti-social Behaviour, Crime and Policing Act 2014); (e) report promptly any disrepair, defect, electrical fault, water leak or hazard to the Licensor; (f) not make any alteration, decoration or addition to the Property without the Licensor's prior written consent; (g) comply with all applicable laws; and (h) vacate the Property on termination of this Licence removing all personal belongings and returning all keys.

 5.